adhocteam/appconf/README.md

 that the key-values that can be created, edited, and deleted here will be turned into environment variables of the application.
 The mechanism by which that happens is intended to be that the instance (via a user-data script) or the app itself pulls down the conf vars from S3 at boot-time.
-This mechanism is outside this app -- it merely (at the moment) manages the writing and updating of conf vars.
+Since these apps are managed by `runit`, they can use `[chpst](http://smarden.org/runit/chpst.8.html)'s` env dir facility to create the environment variables from these files.
+This mechanism is outside this app -- the app merely (at the moment) manages the writing and updating of conf vars.

 Build dependencies
 ------------------